hackersupreme/react-spring-chain-animation/README.md

 A `useSpring` hook simply animates a value.
 The `useSpring` hook in the demo's chain fires first and animates the container element to change color from pink to white and the size of the container element to go from 20% to 100%.

-This is one of the simplest examples of how to use the `useSpring` hook from the [official documentation](https://www.react-spring.io/docs/hooks/use-spring) on the `useSpring` hook.
+Before diving into the demo's use of `useSpring`, look at one of the simplest examples of how to use the `useSpring` hook from the [official documentation](https://www.react-spring.io/docs/hooks/use-spring).
+It'll help if you've never worked with this library before.

 ```
 const props = useSpring({opacity: 1, color: 'red'})